JogoShugh/CoderDojoPonceSprings.Events/README.md

 # What should I and my kids / students do before we attend?

+There is some homework.
+Don't worry, it's fun!

 ## Parents

 **Remember to bring a laptop for your student.** We have some machines that you can borrow during the event, but they are all Linux based, and not everyone is familiar with Linux.